youngtuotuo/youngtuotuo.github.io/_posts/2024-02-28-how-difficult-it-is-to-focus-more-than-30-minutes-nowdays.md

 By means of focus, I refer to stick to one single complicated mission for a long time.
-You can still rest, drink, go to pee in this period, but you won't transfter to another mission.
+You can still rest, drink, go to pee in this period, but you won't transfer to another mission.
 I don't refer to sitting like a robot to finish classical Asian educational style homework.
-(For any Aisian feels racism here, I'm a fucking Taiwanese.)
+(For any Asian feels racism here, I'm a fucking Taiwanese.)

 ---